We have put some pointers together to help you make sure that your artwork files are correctly setup for printing your

 Please note: If you opt out of Pre-print Checking, your job will not be checked and will go through our automated pre-press system.
 It will not be seen by 'human eyes' before it is on press, by which time it will either be too late, or very expensive, to correct!

-Understanding the need for Bleed and a Quiet Border is vital if, as partners, we are going to achieve our joint aim of an excellent finished print job.
+Understanding the need for Bleed and a Safe Zone is vital if, as partners, we are going to achieve our joint aim of an excellent finished print job.
 We require Bleed to allow for the tolerance of our guillotines (the machines used for cutting your job after printing).
 Even with our state of the art equipment there is a margin of error with the operation.
 If your image finishes exactly at the edge of your required finished size then these small deviations may produce unsightly white flashes at the edge of your print.
 By extending your background colour or image beyond the edge of your finished job the effects of the same deviations are not noticeable.
 We recommend that elements intended to go to the very edge of your finished job should extend 3mm beyond the edge.

 When creating your PDF it is important to specify that fonts used should be embedded.
 This is normally a tick box in the PDF export area of the programme or an option in an external PDF creator.
 If fonts are not embedded this can lead to unwanted font substitutions and reject print.